-The number of reported anaplasmosis cases has risen, and in the U.S., it has increased from 1.4 cases per million persons in 2017.110 The geographic range of anaplasmosis also appears to be increasing as black-legged ticks expand in range.
+The number of reported anaplasmosis cases has risen, and in the U.S., it has increased from 1.4 cases per million persons in 2000 to 17.9 cases per million persons in 2017.110 The geographic range of anaplasmosis also appears to be increasing as black-legged ticks expand in range.
 Vermont, Rhode Island, Minnesota, Massachusetts, Wisconsin, New Hampshire, and New York account for 90% of all reported anaplasmosis cases.110 Cases are reported more frequently in males and in those aged 40 years and older.
 Dutchess County had the highest number of reported cases in 2017 (107) [see Figure 235].
 The case rate of anaplasmosis has increased in most counties since 2014 [see Figure 236].
 In 2017, Ulster County reported the highest rate of anaplasmosis cases as seen in Figure 236 (42.4 per 100,000 population).